owlwisp/Maction/README.md

 # Maction
     This is Unity Action Editor With C#.

-How to use:
+# How to use:
-    1. Create a empty unity project and replace the Assets part.
+    1. Create a empty unity 3D project and replace the Assets part.
+    2. Run the ActionScene.